GoogleCloudPlatform/functions-framework-dotnet/examples/README.md

 The following projects are the result of creating new projects from the templates:

-- Google.Cloud.Functions.Examples.SimpleHttpFunction
+- OpenFunction.Examples.SimpleHttpFunction
-- Google.Cloud.Functions.Examples.SimpleEventFunction
+- OpenFunction.Examples.SimpleEventFunction
-- Google.Cloud.Functions.Examples.SimpleUntypedEventFunction
+- OpenFunction.Examples.SimpleUntypedEventFunction
-- Google.Cloud.Functions.Examples.FSharpHttpFunction
+- OpenFunction.Examples.FSharpHttpFunction
-- Google.Cloud.Functions.Examples.FSharpEventFunction
+- OpenFunction.Examples.FSharpEventFunction
-- Google.Cloud.Functions.Examples.FSharpUntypedEventFunction
+- OpenFunction.Examples.FSharpUntypedEventFunction
-- Google.Cloud.Functions.Examples.VbHttpFunction
+- OpenFunction.Examples.VbHttpFunction
-- Google.Cloud.Functions.Examples.VbEventFunction
+- OpenFunction.Examples.VbEventFunction
-- Google.Cloud.Functions.Examples.VbUntypedEventFunction
+- OpenFunction.Examples.VbUntypedEventFunction

 In each case, after creating the project, a copyright notice is added to the code.